Spencermull/pluto/README.md

 ### Login / Authentication
 - Uses Firebase to authenticate users
 - Firestore stores user data and pulls it into the relevant pages (persistent sessions)
+- Remember me keeps a user logged in
 - Users can register using email and password (minimal security for first release)

 ### Search Objects / Images